abe33/changelog-gen/README.md

 Optionally the following section attributes are available:
 - `replace`: A string use as replacement for the commit subject.
 The capture group from the matching regexp can be accessed using the `\x` syntax where `x` is the index of the capture group to insert.
+- `include_body` - A boolean value that defines if the commits body are included in the section output or not.